GuoJiashu/JJJ/README.md

 	BL delay_loop        		@ Call delay_loop subroutine
 ```
 To achieve the target, the function of {tx_uart} should firstly load the USART ISR register to enable the board to recieve message.
 After that, the input message stored in the register needs to be transmitted into transmit data register.
 For each of time of button is pressed, a byte of character is transmitted into R5 through data transmitt register.
 Moreover, all the end of string put a "?" to tell the system which the message finishes so that the system would not loop again and again even though the message is finished transmitted.
+Everytime we press the button, we will see message appeas on terminal progam like PuTTY

 ## Task B
 ```arm